sverrirs/ruvsarpur/README.md

 ```
 If you run into trouble installing the python-levenstein package (it is optional) then check out this solution on StackOverflow http://stackoverflow.com/a/33163704

+## Contributing
+Please use a pull/rebase `git pull --rebase origin master` when merging changes into master to avoid unnecessary merge commits.

 # Finding and listing shows
 After downloading the script can be run by typing in
 ```